Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Theories and Derivatives

-where $t$ denotes the $t$-th iteration of the training process.
-Notice that the replacement of the notations has been applied in the equation.
-Applying second-order Taylor expansion on equation \ref{equ:originaladditive}, one will get:\\
+Equation \ref{equ:originaladditive} is a \emph{regularized objective}, where $l(\cdot, \cdot)$ denotes the loss between the targets ($y_{i}$) and predictions ($z_{i}$), and $\Omega(\cdot)$ denotes the complexity of the model.
+The tree is fitted in an additive manner with $z_{i}^{(t)}=z_{i}^{(t-1)}+f_{t}(\boldsymbol{x}_{i})$, and $t$ stands for the $t$-th iteration of the training process.
+Notice that the notations used above are slightly different from the original literature.
+Our goal is to find the $f_{t}(\cdot)$ of the $t$-th iteration to optimize objective \ref{equ:originaladditive}; To achieve this, applying a second-order Taylor expansion on equation \ref{equ:originaladditive}, one will get:\\

 The last line comes from the fact that the $l(y_{i},z_{i}^{(t-1)})$ term can be removed from the learning objective as it is unrelated to the fitting of the model in the $t$-th iteration.
 In equation \ref{equ:approxadditive}, there are $g_{i}=\frac{\partial L}{\partial z_{i}}$ and $h_{i}=\frac{\partial^{2} L}{\partial z_{i}^{2}}$, which are the 'gradient' and 'hessian' terms mentioned before.
 Notice that both $g_{i}$ and $h_{i}$ are scalars, as individual boosting trees only deal with binary problems.
-Multi-class classification tasks are usually processed by an ensemble of binary classification trees (so-called one-vs-all scheme)\cite{allwein2000reducing}\cite{eibl2005multiclass}.
-This is also the reason why the authors think the terms are somehow used as misnomers.
+Multi-class classification tasks are usually processed by an ensemble of binary classification trees (so-called \emph{one-vs-all} scheme, see \cite{allwein2000reducing,eibl2005multiclass}).
 Since XGBoost does not provide automatic differentiation, the hand-derived derivatives will be essential.
 Meanwhile, the derived expressions have further potentials to be applied into other machine learning tasks.
 Therefore, the derivatives are discussed in sections \ref{subsec:weightedloss} and \ref{subsec:focalloss}.
 For both loss functions, sigmoid is selected as activation, and the following basic property of sigmoid will be consistently used in the derivatives: